-7.1 The majority of disciplinary matters are minor day to day offences and the School encourages such matters to be dealt with by the individual member of staff.
+- 7.1 The majority of disciplinary matters are minor day to day offences and the School encourages such matters to be dealt with by the individual member of staff.
 These may include offences in relation to home and class work, pastoral or social matters which are accepted as not being abnormal for pupils of this age on a daily basis at this school.
-More often than not, misbehaviour at this level can be 'nipped in the bud' swiftly and relatively easily.

-- 7.2 Staff should use 3sys to record any incidents of misbehaviour and where appropriate, information will be shared with parents.
-Recording information on 3Sys is essential.
+More often than not, misbehaviour at this level can be 'nipped in the bud' swiftly and relatively easily. - 7.2 Staff should use CPOMS to record any incidents of misbehaviour and where appropriate, information will be shared with parents.
+Recording information on CPOMS is essential.
 It enables the Form Tutor to build up an accurate picture of the pupil's behaviour over time.
-The responsibility for addressing the unacceptable behaviour remains with the member of staff who has spotted it, but the Form Tutor will follow up with pupils any incidents of unacceptable behaviour. - 7.3 Warnings are available as a sanction at this level.
+The responsibility for addressing the unacceptable behaviour remains with the member of staff who has spotted it, but the Form Tutor will follow up with pupils any incidents of unacceptable behaviour.

+- 7.3 Warnings are available as a sanction at this level.
 The system operates on the principles of 'three strikes and you are out'.
-Initially a member of staff will ask a pupil to correct their behaviour.
-If the behaviour continues the member of staff will remind the pupil of what is expected and explain that they have one more chance to correct their behaviour.
-If the pupil chooses not to do so, a warning is issued along with the reason for the sanction.
-This is recorded on 3Sys. - 7.4 The Form Tutor will receive notification of the misdemeanour and will speak to the pupil about this.
-The Form Tutor will record a Warning in the pupil's Homework Diary.
+Initially a member of staff will ask a pupil to correct their behaviour and remind the pupil of what is expected of them.
+If the pupil chooses not to do so, and has to be spoken to again, a warning is issued along with the reason for the sanction.
+This is recorded on CPOMS. - 7.4 The Form Tutor will receive notification of the misdemeanour and will speak to the pupil about this.
 Three warnings result in a detention with the pupil's Head of Year or the Deputy Head (Prep). - 7.5 Warnings should be issued for the following (this list is not exhaustive): - Running at speed through the corridors - Unkind / thoughtless comments to a classmate - Mobile phone being used without permission from a member of staff - Arriving late to a lesson without a valid reason - Disruption - Lack of effort - Talking out of turn - When several reminders are needed for minor offences like appearance, equipment etc. Repeated behaviour issues where a verbal reminder is not considered sufficient or has not been effective. - 7.6 As well as issuing a pupil with a Warning, a member of staff may ask a pupil to return to the classroom during a break time to complete a piece of work, write an apology letter or serve an informal detention.